OUR PALM OIL POLICY

 WE USE SUSTAINABLE STICKS

-FRONERI’s sticks are sourced from a supplier who is certified by the FSC (Forest Stewardship Council®) or PEFC (The Programme for the Endorsement of Forest Certification) depending on the country.
-This means the original logs the sticks come from are traceable to sustainably managed forests and 100% compliant with regulations that ensure respect for the highest ecological, social and ethical standards.
+This means our ice cream sticks are traceable to logs from sustainability managed forest and 100% compliant with regulations that ensure respect for the highest ecological, social and ethical standards.

 WE SAVE WILD CATS